 What will happen in my first appointment?

 During your first appointment you will meet with an assigned counselor in a pleasant, comfortable environment where you will get an opportunity to share with your counselor the issues that are distressing you.
-The counselor will obtain background information on which both of you will develop goals and a treatment plan for addressing those issues.
+The counselor will obtain background information and both of you will develop goals and a treatment plan for addressing those issues.

 Why do I have to complete the computerized intake to schedule an appointment?